 Alice Adams

 Alice Adams (b.
-November 16, 1930, New York) is an American artist known for her sculpture and site-specific land art in the 1970s and for her major public art projects in transit systems, airports, university campuses and other urban sites throughout the United States since 1986.
-Her earlier work in tapestry and woven forms was important in the American fiber art movement.
-Adams' sculptures after 1968 explored the architectural elements of the wall, the corner, the column and the vault.
-Continuing the use of flexible materials, she painted layers of latex on the old plaster walls of her studio, stripped them off, and then mounted the casts on two-by-four frameworks leaning against the wall.
-She saw her practice as a way of drawing people into spaces that are initially familiar but that later appear new.
-She used familiar building materials like wood lath, covering or partially covering frameworks to create free-standing partitions, columns and vaults.
+November 16, 1930, New York) is an American artist best known for her site-specific land art installations and public projects she made in the 80s and 90s for airports, university campuses, and transit systems in the United States.
+Her early work in tapestry and woven forms in the 1950s was important in the American fiber art movement.
+In the 60s, Adams moved on to working as a sculptor in New York City, combining her prior training as a weaver with her new interest in architectural forms.
+Her sculptures during this period explored elements of the wall, the corner, the column, and the vault.
+Throughout her practice, Adams revisited flexible materials, specifically through her use of cast latex and formed aluminum wire.
+She saw her work as a means of drawing people into spaces that are initially familiar but that later appear new.
+She used recognizable building materials like wood lath, covering or partially covering frameworks to create free-standing partitions, columns, and vaults.
+Her practice and contributions to "anti-form" abstraction from this era saw little recognition until just recently.

 Solo Exhibitions